Bibiane Schulze: Club career

 Schulze joined the youth system of 1.FFC Frankfurt from FV 08 Neuenhain and progressed through the ranks to play seven times in the Frauen-Bundesliga for the club.
 She departed for Athletic Bilbao in July 2019.
 The move proved controversial, as some Athletic supporters questioned whether Schulze was sufficiently connected to the Basque Country to conform to the club's signing policy.
 Club president Aitor Elizegi rejected the complaints, attesting to Schulze's "clear Basque origin" (in addition to the family typically spending summer holidays in the region, her great-grandfather Francisco Belauste played for the club in its early years).

 In her first two seasons in Spanish football Schulze was predominantly restricted to appearances for the Athletic B team, although she made one Primera División appearance as a substitute against Sevilla in October 2020.
 In July 2021, Schulze signed a season-long loan deal with Athletic's Primera División rivals Valencia CF. With regular central defenders Garazi Murua and Naroa Uriarte absent through injury, Schulze became an important member of the Athletic side in the first half of the 2022–23 season.

-After starting the first two fixures of the 2024–25 season, Schulze suffered a rupture to the anterior cruciate ligament in her knee; she did not feature again in the campaign.
+After starting the first two fixtures of the 2024–25 season, Schulze suffered a rupture to the anterior cruciate ligament in her knee; she did not feature again in the campaign.